berni-ai/berni-ai/README.md

 - Strategic impact through data storytelling
 - Scalable value—solutions that work across clients and contexts

-I believe great analytics are not just technically brilliant—they’re thoughtfully designed to be reusable, accessible, and aligned with real-world needs.
+I believe great analytics are not just technically brilliant, they’re thoughtfully designed to be reusable, accessible, and aligned with real-world needs.

 ---

 ## 🤝 Let’s Connect & Keep Learning

 Whether you're an aspiring analyst, a curious data geek, or just starting to explore this space, I’d love to hear your story too.
-Let’s share ideas, grow our skills, and build something impactful—together.
+Let’s share ideas, grow our skills, and build something impactful together.